wrapl/minilang/docs/library/map.rst

       :> {"c" is 1, "a" is 2, "k" is 3, "e" is 4}
       M:sort(fun(K1, K2, V1, V2) V1 < V2)
       :> {"e" is 4, "k" is 3, "a" is 2, "c" is 1}

+:mini:`meth (Map: map::mutable):splice: map`
+   Removes every key-value pair from :mini:`Map`,  returns the removed pairs as a new map.

 :mini:`meth (Map: map::mutable):splice(Key: any): map | nil`